Sonntag, 12. Januar 2025

 In the context of Periktone, Ms. Gleichauf notices that the act of seeking to capture the essence of things, of making philosophy metaphysical, reveals a primal interest in the work of desiring insight.
 With an emphasis on the word work. (ibid. p.
 22)

-In the philosophy of women, it’s not about giving out prescriptive counseling.
+In the philosophy of women, it’s not about giving out prescriptive counselling.
 Thought work is hard and demands patience, but it is lively and concerned with life. (ibidem)

 Periktione authored “On Wisdom”, and wrote: